Posts

 Image

 Some boundaries are so clear we have to obey them, like the "Do not enter" sign on a one-way street, or the bar that comes down just before a train goes through a crossing.
 Other boundaries are more subtle, such as the amount of space we leave between ourselves and the person in front of us in line, or the fact that you may shake the hand of a new acquaintance, but you would never hug him.
 Boundaries help us.
 They keep us safe, preserve our personal space, enable us to cooperate with others, and keep most of our interactions polite.
 And boundaries can do even more, if we will take the time and effort to erect and preserve them.
 Add friction.
 Minimalists often create boundaries which help them enjoy more space in their homes or preserve time and energy to do what is most important.
 Boundaries are especially useful when replacing an unhealthy habit with a better one.
-Since habits are facilitated by familiarity and the path of least resistance, we need to introduce so
+Since habits are facilitated by familiarity and the path of least resistance, we need to introduce some f

 Would You Rather...